Weak Signal Asymptotics for Sequentially Randomized Experiments: Discussion

 \section{Discussion}

-In this paper, we introduced an asymptotic regime under which sequentially randomized experiments converge to a diffusion limit.
+In this paper, we introduced a weak signal asymptotic regime under which sequentially randomized experiments converge to a diffusion limit.
 In particular, the limit cumulative reward is obtained by applying a random time change to a constant-drift Brownian motion, where the time change is in turn given by cumulative sampling probabilities (Theorem \ref{theo:timechange}).
-We then applied this result to derive sharp insights about the behavior of one- and two-armed Thompson sampling.
+We then applied this result to derive sharp insights about the behavior of Lipschitz-continuous sampling functions and undersmoothed two-armed Thompson sampling.
+Notably, we demonstrate that Lipschitz-continuous sampling always leads to non-vanishing, and thus sub-optimal, regret when the arm gaps are large.
+In contrast, we show that using an asymptotically uninformative prior with two-armed Thompson sampling leads to desirable regrets across all arm gaps in the weak signal regime, and especially when the arm gap is large, where we show the regret is nearly instance-optimal.
+This latter result is one of the first recent attempts at formally justifying the folklore wisdom of using diffusive priors in Thompson sampling \citep[e.g.,][]{liu2022gaussian}, where, for instance, it is recommended to set the prior variance to a fixed large constant \citep{agrawal2017near}.

 A first class of natural follow-up questions is in seeing whether diffusion limits hold for broader classes of sequential experiments.
-For example, can our results be extended to the case of contextual bandits, or to bandit problems with continuous action spaces that arise, e.g., with pricing?
-Another practical question is whether the approach used here can be used to build confidence intervals using data from sequential experiments, thus adding to the line of work pursued by \citet{hadad2019confidence}, \citet{howard2018uniform}, \citet{zhang2020inference}, and others.
+The current diffusion analysis leaves out those experiments that have a discontinuous sampling function, which include, for instance, UCB-type experiments.
+A key technical challenge in analyzing discontinuous sampling functions is that the number of arm pulls under them can be highly erratic, which makes showing the convergence to a diffusion limit more challenging.
+After we posted a version of this paper online, the recent work by \cite{kalvit2021closer} made progress towards this question by showing a diffusion limit for a two-armed UCB algorithm.
+Their analysis relies on a refined regularity property of UCB where they show that both arms will be pulled approximately an equal number of times as the number of samples grows.
+It remains unclear whether such analysis can be generalized beyond UCB with two arms, or to other discontinuous sampling functions.
+Furthermore, it would be interesting to see whether our results can be extended to the case of contextual bandits, or to bandit problems with continuous action spaces that arise, e.g., with pricing.
+Finally, another practical question is whether the approach used here can be used to build confidence intervals using data from sequential experiments, thus adding to the line of work pursued by \citet{hadad2019confidence}, \citet{howard2018uniform}, \citet{zhang2020inference}, and others.

-Further along, a potentially interesting avenue for investigation is whether the diffusion limit derived here is useful in understanding human---as opposed to algorithmic---learning.
-Throughout this paper, we have considered Thompson sampling and related algorithms as a class of sequential experiments designed by an investigator, and have discussed how different design choices (e.g., around smoothing) affect the performance of the learning algorithms.
-However, following \citet{erev1998predicting} and \cite{xu2020reinforcement}, we could alternatively use sequentially randomized Markov experiments as models for how humans (or human communities) learn over time, and use our results to make qualitative predictions about their behavior.